florida southern students walking across campus

 Log in to your FSC Portal and click ‘Go to CASHNet’ to pay using a credit card or electronic check.

-For more information, please also visit our payment methods and payment options page
+For more information, please also visit our payment options page

 • Apply for a Federal Direct Parent PLUS Loan.